-Reference D1315455 Release (Printed copy not controller version before using) 1.2p d: verify the Classification Level Public Pages 85
+gemalto × Reference D1315455 Release 1.3p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 89

 To define the IT security functional requirements of the TOE a sensitive family (FMT\LIM) of the Class FMT (Security Management) is defined here.
 This family describes the functional requirements for the Test Features of the TOE.
 The new functional requirements were defined in the class FMT because this class addresses the management of functions of the TSF.
 The examples of the technical mechanism used in the TOE show that no other class is appropriate to address the specific issues of preventing the abuse of functions by limiting the capabilities of the functions and by limiting their availability.